 How many times have we seen this before?
 You are in the middle of negotiations and everything seems to be going well.
-You hardly see any resistance but as soon as the price negotiations start, you hear sentences like we don't have a budget or the offer is too expensive for us or talk to us again next year.
+You hardly see any resistance but as soon as the price negotiations start, you hear sentences like ”we don't have a budget” or “the offer is too expensive for us” or “talk to us again next year”.
 How often have you tried to convince your customer and even sometimes offered big discounts but the customer disappeared and was never seen again.

 This is a very frustrating moment that definitely happens too often.
 Here is good news.
 This situation has one simple reason why it happens and it is very easy to fix.
 However, like all good things in life, it comes with some ”bad news” too.
 The fault of failing lies with the sales professional only, never with the customer, and only the sales professional can fix it.